erglo/wow-handynotes-loremaster/README.md

 [Wago.io](https://addons.wago.io/addons/wow-handynotes-loremaster/versions?stability=beta "Wago Releases (beta)") and [GitHub.com](https://github.com/erglo/wow-handynotes-loremaster/releases "GitHub Releases").

 _(**Note:** This is a playable release.
-Activate visibility for **beta** releases to find this addon.)_
+For some add-on hosting services or addon manager you might need to activate visibility for **beta** releases in order to find this addon.)_

 ## Features (_beta_)

 * Extends quest icon tooltips on the worldmap with details about zone stories, questlines and campaigns.
+* Choose whether you want to see the tooltips content categories in multiple tooltips (default) or in a single one.
-* Shows an icon in continent view indicating whether you finished a zone's story achievement or not.
+* Displays an icon in continent view indicating whether you finished a zone's story achievement or not.
+* Get notified in chat when accepting or turning-in a quest.
+When it belongs to a questline or a campaign you'll be informed about your progress.
+* See more than just 1 quest type provided by Blizzard.
 * _TODO (NYI)_: Adds an icon on the right top corner of the worldmap with details about available questlines on the active zone.
-* **Many options**: eg. see the quest type in a quest's tooltip when hovering its icon or hide the content you're not interested in.
+* **Many options:** simply hide the content you're not interested in.

 ----

 ### Contributing

 If you have a feature request or if you would like to report a bug, please visit the repository's [issue page at GitHub](https://github.com/erglo/wow-handynotes-loremaster/issues).

+**Note:** Questlines will sometimes have multiple quests with the same name. _That is NOT a bug!!_ The game filters quests in background processes I don't have access to (or at least I haven't figured out how, yet), depending eg. on the player's class, race, faction group, etc. There are also quests which are obsolete but haven't been removed from the game, yet.
+Currently, those quests need to be filtered manually.
+You're welcome to report those, especially if you know how to distinguish them.
+_Also note, those name doublets are merely a visual nuisance.
+Don't let them irritate you.
+The game will still choose the correct quest for you as soon as you reach that point in a questline._

 ⚠️**Translators:** _Please do **not** provide any localizations, yet.
 All strings are still hard coded and many of them are subject to change in the current stage of development (beta)._
 _Note: Future changes and instruction details will be provided in this sections._